-Manekin Pis & Het Zinneke
+Manekin Pis, Jeanneke Pis & Het Zinneke

 For dog lovers, you just have to check out Het Zinneke (Zinneke Pis), which is a dog having a wee against a pole on the other side of the main thoroughfare of Bourse close to the fashion district.
 Annoyingly, he’s been tarnished with graffiti a few times but it’s nice to see, and is in an area of great vintage stores and independent coffee shops, including AM Sweet.

 If you’re looking to explore one of the city’s premier attractions, the Atomium is a must, which is a tram journey outside the city centre to Heysel.
 Constructed for the 1958 World’s Fair – the last of its kind – this has become one of the most recognisable symbols of Brussels.
-Now it is a museum split between the 6 of the 9 spheres, connected with escalators and internal staircases.
+Now it is a museum split between six of its nine spheres, connected with escalators and internal staircases.
 As you travel between them all, you explore are a mix of permanent exhibitions including the history of the structure itself, of Expo ’58 and temporary ones, which in the past have included Belgium architecture and modern art.
 A fine dining restaurant is also available in the top sphere where you can enjoy a meal overlooking the city.

 Fish & Chips at Bia Mara

 It does feel a tad weird to suggest going to a fish & chip shop when you’ve left the UK or Ireland in search of a new experience, but that is just what Bia Mara is.
 Run by two Irish friends of ours, Barry and Simon, they’ve brought a humble supper to new levels by using the freshest fish available and coating it in flavours that compliment it perfectly.

 Spoonfuls of Speculoos

 Since 2007, however, they’ve taken the biscuit one step further and created one of the most amazing spreads known to man, using crushed up cookies and vegetable oils.
 So, it’s like a caramel peanut butter.
 Try it on a slice of toast or a gently warmed crumpet.
 Or just get a spoon and eat it from the jar.
 This stuff is addictive and you will find yourself making room in your checked baggage in order to bring a jar back home!

 It would be sacrilegious to go to Brussels and not have a Belgian waffle, or a gaufre as they’re locally known!
 You have no excuse as Gaufreries are scattered all around the city.
 Don’t go seeking a sugar-free version, this is a real treat that is sweet, indulgent, delicious and VERY necessary.
-We adore going to Los Churros [Rue du Marché aux Herbes] for ours, right just behind Bourse and around the corner from Grand Place… at any time of the day, but especially after a few drinks in central.
+We adore going to Los Churros on Rue du Marché aux Herbes for ours, right just behind Bourse and around the corner from Grand Place… at any time of the day, but especially after a few drinks in central.

 They may be known as “French Fries”, but it’s widely held that it was in fact Belgium who invented our deep-fried finger-licking friends.
 ‘Frites’ are taken very seriously in Belgium, and there are hundreds of friteries (known as Fritkot locally) to satisfy your cravings, specialising in one thing only – the perfect potato snack.

 Each fritkot is unique and there’s variety in the types of oil they cook their fries in, whilst some also create sauces which are signature to their individual branch.
 Click through below for a more in-depth look into the top fritkots in Brussels in our standalone post.